 General Terms and Conditions for the Supply of Products

-Applicable for all contracts closed with Swissbit AG, Swissbit Germany GmbH and Swissbit Japan Inc.
+Applicable for all contracts closed with Swissbit AG, Swissbit Germany AG and Swissbit Japan Inc.

 Status: December 9, 2020